Made in Preston and the surrounding area, the engineers story.

-Photo: these Blackpool trams were made in Preston, on Heritage Tram duty Easter 2013.
+Photo: these Blackpool trams were made in Preston by English Electric Ltd. On Heritage Tram duty Easter 2013.

 Manufacture of printing presses was a sophisticated and big industry from 1860 to 2006.
 Many smaller manufacturers made machinery for the cotton mills and hand tools.
 Wireworking such as fencing, sheeting and ornaments was significant.

 Companies such as Horrocks, Dick Kerr's(English Electric), Joseph Foster(Goss), Leyland Motors, Leyland Rubber(BTR), Leyland Paints were well known nationally in their time.
 Slingers and Starkies were well known locally.

 Inventions from Preston like the Arkwright water frame spinning machine that transformed cotton manufacturing and made a big contribution to the machine age.

 Sir Tom Finney 5th April 1922 to 14th February 2014.
 Preston's favourite son.
 A gentleman and football great.